pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 We'll use [Eclipse](https://eclipse.org/downloads/) and [Maven](https://maven.apache.org/install.html), so you should have these installed too.

 ### Selenium IDE
 We'll need the Selenium IDE to record/play tests on the browser.
-It is available as a Firefox plugin, so make sure you have this browser installed.
+It is available as a Firefox plugin, so make sure you have the [Firefox browser installed.](https://www.mozilla.org/en-US/firefox/new/)

 Go to http://docs.seleniumhq.org/download/ and scroll down the page until you find the Selenium IDE section: